Conservation of hedgerows:

 Flailing and cutting hedgerows requires careful timing and method to provide a diverse hedgerow habitat and good hedgerow structure.

-Under the Hedgerows Regulations 1997, it is against the law to remove or destroy hedgerows that meet criteria that relate to the value of the hedgerows from an archaeological, historical, landscape or wildlife perspective, without permission from the local planning authority.
+Under the Hedgerows Regulations 1997, it is illegal to remove or destroy these hedgerows without permission from the local planning authority.
+See below for criteria.

 Hedgerow BAP favourable condition